loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 To combat this issue we would want to introduce exponentials.

 Exponentionals would let a user reuse a value multiple times opening up for some much needed expressiveness.
-Take fibbonacci again with some imagitive syntax introducing a `!` kind:
+Take fibbonacci again with some imaginative syntax introducing a `!` kind, similar to #todo[reference Change the World]:

 #block(
   breakable: false,